badmojr/1Hosts/README.md

 **Usage Notes**<br>
 ----------------

+- **Tip**: Start with Lite.
+Use Pro for more blocking, Xtra if you’re tech-savvy and can troubleshoot.

 Add the list URL to your adblock client’s settings or use DNS options below.<br>

 <a href="https://controld.com/"><strong><em>ControlD: </em></strong></a>
 updates every 30 minutes; supports subdomain/wildcard & CNAME blocking; unlimited queries.<br>
 <table>